DevSDK/devsdk.github.io/_i18n/en/_posts/2025-04-06-V8-ExplicitCompileHintsWithMagicComments.md

 - V8
 ---

-While following Chrome's development status, I found an interesting feature that will be shipped in Chrome M136.
+While following Chrome's development status, I found an interesting feature that will be shipped in Chrome M136 and V8 v13.6.

 It's called **Explicit Compile Hints with Magic Comments**.

 So let's see what it is.

-Currently v8 parses a [function lazily](https://v8.dev/blog/preparser) to reduce initial load times and optimize performance by only parsing code when it's executed.
+Currently, v8 parses a [function lazily](https://v8.dev/blog/preparser) to reduce initial load times and optimize performance by only parsing code when it's executed.

 To force eager parsing (parsing immediately), developers often use Immediately Invoked Function Expressions ([IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)):
   ```js